 Enterprise vs. Business edition applications.
-Dynamics 365 includes a wealth of applications for the enterprise and a growing list of applications designed for small-to medium-sized businesses.
+Dynamics 365 includes a wealth of applications for the enterprise and Dynamics 365 for Financials, which is designed for small-to medium-sized businesses.
 To find the right content for the right application, make sure you know whether you’re working with an Enterprise edition or Business edition application.

 Enterprise edition applications for Dynamics 365 include Customer Engagement (CRM) applications and Unified Operations (ERP) applications.
 The Customer Engagement applications include: Sales, Customer Service, Field Service, Project Service Automation, and Customer Insights.
 The Unified Operations applications include: Finance and Operations, Retail, and Talent.

-Business edition applications include Financials and coming soon, Dynamics 365 for Sales.
+Business edition applications include Dynamic 365 for Financials.

 You can drill down to content for Enterprise or Business edition applications at the top level of our documentation site.
 Then select from a simplified set of links for each app to go to the right content for your role:

 To learn more about the different Enterprise and Business edition applications, see our Dynamics 365 Products site.